npmcomponent/codeactual-is/Readme.md

 # is

-  is is a type checking component
+  `is` is a type checking component

 ## Installation

 ```
-$ component install manuelstofer/is
+$ component install codeactual/is
 ```

 ## API

 - is.array
 - is.arguments
-- is.function
+- is.Function
 - is.string
 - is.number
 - is.date
 - is.regexp
 - is.object

-based on the underscore.js type checking functions
+Based on the underscore.js type checking functions.

+## License

+  MIT

+# Tests

+    npm test